YYYSSSHHH/work/README.md

 </tbody></table>

 <br>
-For 100 NOSA, the success rate of modeling of GoalExceleror is only 43%, i.e., 43 apps are successfully modeled.
+For 100 NOSA, the success rate of modeling of GoalExplorer is only 43%, i.e., 43 apps are successfully modeled.
 Among the 43 GUI models, only one model has edges; the success rate of modeling of PermDroid is 100%, and the GUI models of 93 apps have edges.

-For 200 OSA, the success rate of modeling of GoalExceleror is 78.5%, and only 14 models have edges; the success rate of PermDroid is 98.5%, and 197 apps have been successfully modeled, including 171 models with edges.
+For 200 OSA, the success rate of modeling of GoalExplorer is 78.5%, and only 14 models have edges; the success rate of PermDroid is 98.5%, and 197 apps have been successfully modeled, including 171 models with edges.
 <br>

 <br>